bentheiii/envolved/docs/envvar.rst

             user_ev.get(age=20, height=168) # will return a User object with the name taken from the environment variables,
             # but with the age and height overridden by the keyword arguments.

+.. class:: Factory(callback: collections.abc.Callable[[], T])

+    A wrapped around a callable, indicating that the callable should be used as a factory for creating objects, rather than as a normal object.

+    .. attribute:: callback
+        :type: collections.abc.Callable[[], T]

+        The callable that will be used to create the object.